Research Integrity

 Year 3 forward

-The basic education program consists of 3 requirements:
+The basic education program consists of the following:

-1. Four (4) online CITI (Collaborative Institutional Training Initiative) training modules.
-(Due by the end of the student’s first year).
+1. Four (4) specified online CITI(Collaborative Institutional Training Initiative) training modules.
+(To be completed by the end of the student’s first year).

-2. A minimum of 6 hours of face-to-face, discussion-based workshops.
-(Due by the time of graduation for Master’s students and before completing the comprehensive examination and entering candidate status for doctoral students).
-Each department or college has developed a RCRSCA plan including when and how to satisfy the discussion-based training hours.
+2. A minimum of 6 hours of face-to-face, discussion-based education.
+(To be completed by the time of graduation for master’s students and prior to completing the comprehensive examination and entering candidate status for doctoral students).
+Each department or college has developed a RECR plan including when and how to satisfy the discussion-based education hours.
 Please review this plan (found in your graduate handbook) and verify with your Graduate Program Director.
 Options may include:

-1. Completing workshops offered by the Graduate School (each counts for 1.5 hours),
+1. Completing workshops offered by The Graduate School (most count for 1.5 hours each),

 2. Completing workshops offered by your academic unit,

 3. Three (3) additional on-line CITI modules for Master’s Plan A and Doctoral students.
 These 3 additional CITI modules can be chosen from the supplemental modules listed in CITI.
-(Due by the end of the student's second year).
+This list will not be visible on a student’s CITI page until the first four required modules have been completed.
+(To be completed by the end of the student's second year).
+These must be completed in Year Two, not before, in order to count toward the basic education requirements.

-In addition to the basic education requirements, all doctoral and graduate professional students must complete 3 hours per year of supplemental, refresher RCRSA education.
-This requirement could be met in the following ways:
+In addition to the basic education requirements, all doctoral and graduate professional students must complete 3 hours per year of annual refresher education.
+This requirement can be met in the following ways:

-1. Completing additional CITI modules (from the supplemental modules listed in CITI, each module counts as 45 min)
+1. Completing additional CITI modules not previously used to fulfill the basic education requirements.
+These would be from the supplemental modules listed in CITI.
+Each module counts as 45 min,

-3. Participating in designated RCRSCA activities in an academic unit,
+3. Participating in designated RECR activities in an academic unit,

 4. Holding one-on-one or group discussions with one’s advisor, and/or

-The Graduate School has compiled many resources for discussion-based completion of the RCRSCA requirements.
-Each department or college has developed a detailed RCRSCA plan including when and how to satisfy the discussion-based training hours.
+The Graduate School has compiled many resources for discussion-based completion of the RECR requirements.
+Each department or college has developed a detailed RECR plan including when and how to satisfy the discussion-based training hours.
 Please review this plan (found in your graduate handbook) and verify with your Graduate Program Director.

-The current basic RCRSCA education took effect January 1, 2017.
-All graduate and graduate professional students enrolling for the first time in spring 2017, or after, will follow the current RCRSCA education program with the following clarification: The requirement that doctoral students must complete their 6 hours of discussion-based training before the comprehensive examination applies to doctoral students starting in Fall 2020 or later.
-Doctoral students who started between Spring 2017 and Summer 2020 must complete their 6 hours of discussion-based training before graduation.
-Departments and programs may have more specific requirements to meet the discussion-based and annual training.
-Students who entered in fall 2016, or before, have the option of following the academic unit’s previous plan or the new requirements.
-Students should consult with their departments about which option works best with their program of study.
+The current RECR education requirements took effect January 1, 2017.
+All graduate and graduate professional students enrolling for the first time in SP 2017, or after, will follow the current RECR education program with the following clarification: The requirement that doctoral students must complete their 6 hours of discussion-based education before the comprehensive examination applies to doctoral students starting in Fall 2020 or later.
+Doctoral students who started between SP 2017 and SU 2020 must complete their 6 hours of discussion-based training before graduation.
+Departments and programs may have more specific requirements to meet the discussion-based and annual refresher education requirements.
+Students who entered the graduate school prior to January 1, 2017, have the option of following their academic unit’s previous plan or the new education requirements.
+Students should consult with their departments about which option works best for their program of study.

 Documenting Completion of Requirements

 The university’s training tracking system, Ability, will automatically record completion of all CITI modules and Graduate School workshops.
-Students should work with their graduate program to document unit-led RCRSCA training.
-Students must document discussion hours with their advisor by submitting them in the new Campus Solutions system.
-See instructions for all of the above on the MSU Office of Regulatory Affairs’s RCRSCA website.
+Students should work with their graduate program to document unit-led RECR education.
+Students must document discussion hours with their advisor by submitting them in the Campus Solutions system.
+See instructions for all of the above on the MSU Office of Research Regulatory Support’s RECR website.

 CITI Instructions